EHopper/hytte/boat.md

 * Rinse well in the lake, until it looks clean
 * If you want to eat the skin, scale the trout by running the back of the knife from tail to head
 * Line up with all other fish from this catch on the white chopping board on the porch table, position the tape measure, and take a photo for posterity
-* *Most importantly*, Take note of all statistics (number, max size, weather conditions, which hook) to record in Hyttebok
+* *Most importantly*, take note of all statistics (number, max size, weather conditions, which hook) to record in Hyttebok

 ## Misc